 Dadar Gulung are spongy, green rice flour crepes filled with a sweet coconut palm sugar filling.
 The green color is made with pandan and suji leaves.
 I was unable to locate suji leaves, so I combined natural blue and yellow food colorings in its place.
 This only gave it a slight green coloring.
 I wasn’t too sure about this recipe at first.
 The batter calls for a large amount of salt (I used kosher salt and decreased it a little with tasting).
 The directions also call for the addition of warm water to the batter, but do not specify how much.
 I added enough to create a smooth, pourable batter.
 I also had some issues folding the crepes around the filling, but that is mostly to me needing practice.
 All doubts dissolved when I tried a bite.
-The combination of slightly salty crepe with sweet coconut filling is quite addictive.
+The combination of slightly salty crepe with sweet coconut filling is quite incredible.
 Of the recipes I tried in this book, Chad said this one was his favorite.

 Kolak Ubi is a dish made by simmering sweet potatoes in a coconut palm sugar sauce.
 It was one of the easiest desserts I have made lately.
 Everything is just boiled in a single pot until the sweet potatoes are tender and the palm sugar has created a slightly sticky, caramelized sauce.
 Dr. Kruger also included a recipe for kolak made with bananas.
 I did not make that particular recipe, but did add a few slices of banana to Chad’s Kolak Ubi bowl.

 Most of Indonesia practices Islam and therefore avoids pork, but Bali is predominately Hindu.
-I did not have the means (or a large enough family/celebration coming up) to prepare Babi Guling, an impressive whole 75-110 pound roasted and stuffed pig, so I settled on Babi Kecap Bali Style.
+I did not have the means (nor a large enough family/celebration coming up) to prepare Babi Guling, an impressive whole 75-110 pound roasted and stuffed pig, so I settled on Babi Kecap Bali Style.
 I simmered pieces of pork in a strongly spiced sweet soy sauce.
 Chad said it was even better as leftovers (which he took to lunch with him so I did not get a chance to photograph the dish).
 This is a recipe where the instructions could have been a little more clear for the more novice cook.
 The introduction mentions slow-braising the pork, but the instructions only state to simmer the pork until tender with no particular mention of the time needed.